 The roads here are wider than anywhere else in Japan, and the local cuisine, particularly the seafood, is a culinary delight famous throughout the country.
 If you like snow, snowboarding, and the outdoors, then this could definitely be the destination for you.

-Okinawa is in the southern region of Japan, and it’s a tropical haven with tons of beaches.
+Okinawa is in the southern region of Japan, and it’s a tropical haven with plenty of beaches.
 With its subtropical climate, Okinawa is a year-round destination for both tourists and Japanese domestic travelers.

 However, Okinawa is known for housing a significant number of American military bases, resulting from the U.S. presence since World War II.
 These bases contribute to the local economy, despite the continuous debate over their impact on local Japanese life.

-This situation is not for everyone, and it may be a turn off living in this region.
-Additionally, people compare living in Okinawa to a different country, because the local dialects can be very different than standard Japanese.
+This situation is not for everyone, and it may be a turn-off if you live in this region.
+Additionally, people compare living in Okinawa to living in a different country, because the local dialects can be very different from standard Japanese.

 Kyoto, situated in the Kansai region, is widely recognized as Japan’s cultural epicenter.
 Its rich cultural heritage is illustrated well by its abundance of historical sites.
 Kiyomizu-dera Temple and the Fushimi Inari Shrine, along with charming age-old streets like Gion and Pontocho, epitomize Kyoto’s appeal.

-There are plenty of jobs for expats in Kyoto, but as you can imagine, the sheer number of tourists make living in Kyoto a bit different than other places in Japan.
+There are plenty of jobs for expats in Kyoto, but as you can imagine, the sheer number of tourists makes living in Kyoto a bit different from other places in Japan.

 The prefecture is most famous for Mount Fuji, Japan’s tallest mountain peak, which straddles the borders between Yamanashi and Shizuoka prefectures.
 It’s a beautiful area to live in if you enjoy the slower countryside lifestyle.